Performing a voluntary exit

 Exiting one or more validator accounts is possible in Prysm via the command line, but you will need to have a running beacon node for the voluntary exit to be submitted and broadcast to the network.

 At first, a prompt will be displayed, asking to select one or more validator accounts that should be exited.

 This step can be skipped by providing the

 After completing the selection, an additional conformation step will be presented, which requires entering a specific passphrase to continue.
 The purpose of this extra security measure is to ensure that a complete understanding of the consequences of performing a voluntary exit on a validator.
 Entering the correct passphrase will initiate the exit process by submitting a voluntary exit request.

-The validator client needs to establish a gRPC connection with a running beacon node in order to be able to submit a voluntary exit request.
+The validator client needs to establish a connection with a running beacon node in order to be able to submit a voluntary exit request.
 By default, it will try to access a node running on

 127.0.0.1:4000.
 There are several flags that can be used to modify the connection parameters.

 All available command line flags can be inspected with

 ./prysm.sh validator accounts voluntary-exit --help.

 One of the main design decisions of the Ethereum 2 project is performing the roll-out of the system over several phases.
 This decision has a serious impact on voluntary exits.
 Even though validators are able to perform an exit in Phase 0 and Phase 1, they will have to wait until Phase 2 to be able to withdraw.
 This means their staked funds will be frozen until withdrawals are available, which should be around 2 years after Mainnet launch.